SilverPepper Long/Short Emerging Markets Currency Fund.

 - Currencies have historically exhibited the lowest correlation to other major asset classes, making the Fund a potentially attractive diversifier.

-- The Fund’s secret sauce, or edge, lies within its quantitative model’s ability to recognize Behavioral Price Patterns endemic to emerging-markets currencies.
+- The Fund’s secret sauce lies within its quantitative model’s ability to recognize and potentially profit from the Behavioral Price Patterns of greed and fear that are endemic to emerging-markets currencies.

-- Stemming from investors’ desire to earn a higher rate of return, they purchase a foreign currency, because emerging-markets countries typically offer higher rates of interest.
+- Stemming from the desire to earn a higher rate of return, investors purchase the currency of an emerging-markets country, which typically offer higher rates of interest than do the currencies of developed-markets countries.
 From these purchases, an ascending price pattern develops, reflecting the behavioral economic motive of greed.
 (We buy or go “long” the emerging-markets currency when greed patterns are matched).

 - As a currency becomes overbought, selling ensues.
 This descending behavioral price pattern reflects the emotion of fear.
 (We sell or “short” the emerging-markets currency when fear patterns are matched).